OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   default: 0.0

   <p>The opacityThreshold input is useful for creating geometric cut-outs based on the opacity input.
-A value of 0.0 indicates that no masking is applied to the opacity input, while a value greater than 0.0 indicates that rendering of the surface is limited to the areas where the opacity is greater or equal to that value.<\p>
+A value of 0.0 indicates that no masking is applied to the opacity input, while a value greater than 0.0 indicates that rendering of the surface is limited to the areas where the opacity is greater or equal to that value.</p>

   <h3>priority</h3>